michaellegg16/Hawaii-Temps-SQLAlchemy-Flask-App/README.md

 ### Task

-* Design a Flask App capable of providing basic weather analysis (Highs, Lows, Avgs, etc.) for Honolulu, Hawaii.
+* Explore the "hawaii.sqlite" database and create a Flask App that can be used for weather analysis.

+#### Step 1:
 * Use Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database ("hawaii.sqlite").

 * Precipiation Analysis